-If you’re dreading the annual heating bills that come with cooler winter weather in Apopka, Florida, there are several things that you can do to try and combat this issue.
+If you’re dreading the annual heating bills that come with cooler winter weather, there are several things that you can do to try and combat this issue.
 With the right tactics, you can keep your home warm without increasing your energy bills significantly.
 Try these tips for a comfortable yet affordable winter season this year.

 1. Schedule Furnace Maintenance